This tool shows Occupational Employment & Wage Statistics data for every region in the state.

 These links lead to the website of the U.S. Bureau of Labor Statistics.

-For over 30 years, the Occupational Employment Statistics (OES) survey has been the chief source of detailed occupational employment data and for the past 12 years, has also been the chief source of detailed occupational wage data in the United States.
+For over 30 years, the Occupational Employment and Wage Statistics (OEWS) survey has been the chief source of detailed occupational employment data and for the past 20 years, has also been the chief source of detailed occupational wage data in the United States.
 Wage and employment data are collected and published for approximately 800 occupations.
 Moreover, firms are classified into their appropriate industry using the North American Industry Classification System (NAICS), allowing for the publication of occupational employment and wage statistics by industry.
 The survey is conducted biannually in all 50 states and aggregated to the national level.

 The following employees are included in the employment estimates: full- or part-time paid workers who are paid a wage or salary, workers on paid leave, workers temporarily assigned to other units, paid owners, officers, and staff of incorporated firms.
 Excluded are proprietors of unincorporated firms, other self-employed and contract workers, unpaid family workers, and workers on unpaid leave.
 If an employee's job requires multiple tasks which span occupations, he/she is recorded in the occupation requiring the highest level of skill.
 If there is no difference in the skill level of the occupations, she/he is recorded in the occupation in which he/she spent the most time.

 Six wage estimate columns are also presented.
 The mean (or average) wage is calculated as the estimated total wages for an occupation divided by its estimated employment.
-The median wage, or 50th percentile wage, is the wage value at which 50 percent of workers in an occupation earn wages below, and 50 percent earn wages above the median wage.
+The median wage, or 50th percentile wage, is the wage value at which 50% of workers in an occupation earn wages below, and 50% earn wages above the median wage.
 The 10th, 25th, 75th, and 90th percentiles are also shown.

-The Bureau of Labor Statistics' OES program requires that occupational employment and wage estimates meet the following criteria before they can be published:
+The Bureau of Labor Statistics' OEWS program requires that occupational employment and wage estimates meet the following criteria before they can be published:

-The November 2008, May and November 2009, May and November 2010, and May 2011 OES samples were drawn from the universe of employers covered by the Minnesota Unemployment Insurance (UI) program during November 2007, May and November 2008, May and November 2009, and May 2010, supplemented with a list supplying establishment information on railroads.
+The May and November 2020, May and November 2021, and May and November 2022 OEWS samples were drawn from the universe of employers covered by the Minnesota Unemployment Insurance (UI) program during November 2019, May and November 2020, May and November 2021, and May 2022, supplemented with a list supplying establishment information on railroads.
 Self-employed and other workers not covered by unemployment insurance were not included in this survey.
 Industry coverage includes natural resources and mining; construction; manufacturing; trade (includes retail and wholesale trade), transportation, and utilities; information; financial activities; professional and business services; educational and health services; leisure and hospitality; and other services.
 The survey also covers government establishments.

 The universe was stratified by MSA, 3-digit and 4-digit (in some cases) NAICS code, and employment size class.
 A probability sample was selected from each MSA/industry/size-class cell.
 UI units reporting 250 or more employees were sampled with certainty across the three-year cycle of the survey by including one-third of these firms in the sample each year.
 Firms in industries with less than four units in an MSA within every size class were also sampled with certainty across the three-year survey period.
 All state and federal government establishments were included in each year of the survey.